kimberlylin2014/FashionInc_Ecommerce/README.md

 ### Website Features
 * Visitors need to Sign Up with email/password or Sign In with Google OAuth to have access to e-commerce website
-* When a user logs in or signs up for an account, the user is autenticated and added to database (if user doesn't exist in database)
+* When a user logs in or signs up for an account, the user is authenticated and added to database (if user doesn't exist in database)
 * When users update their name, the database is updated as well
-* Users can add items to shopping cart, and the shopping cart's items are stored in local storage with Redux-Persist
+* Users can add items to shopping cart, and the shopping cart's items can be saved when user logs out.
 * When users add and delete items from the shopping cart, the quantity and total cost will be updated accordingly on components
 * Users can attempt to make a payment with a 'test' credit card